shijoshaji/myBlogAtHashnode/cl2w2p1s704d9u5nv8kn43pwg.md

 ```

-Great you have created interface of the Rapid API into our App.
+Great you have created Interface of the Rapid API into our App.
-Now lets work on the environment file as said earlier
+Now lets work on the environment file as said earlier.

 ## Environment file
 Angular creates 2 environment files when we created our app using `ng new`
-Its in location `src\environments` we have two files one for test `src\environments\environment.ts` and other for prod `src\environments\environment.prod.ts`
+Its in location `src\environments` we have two files one for test `src\environments\environment.ts` and other for prod `src\environments\environment.prod.ts`.

 Lets add below code to these files: